 That brings us to the question, “Do you need the Jumbo app?”
 You can enable your browser to delete Google’s search history every time you close the browser.
 You can log into your Amazon account and delete the Alexa history manually.
 So, on the surface, Jumbo seems redundant.
 Where it appears to make sense is convenience.
 As the number of apps Jumbo can cleanse grows, manual history management becomes more time-consuming.
 Clicking a single button is much easier than opening several apps and clearing your history one by one.

 Protecting data is more critical than ever as we take advantage of all the internet and internet connectivity offers.
 Jumbo is one way to accomplish this.
-As you might expect, CRIP.TO thinks rock-solid end-to-end encryption is the correct choice for the communication of all personal and company data.
+As you might expect, CRIP.TO thinks rock-solid end-to-end encryption is the only choice for the communication of all personal and company data.
 We offer the best encryption solution available outside government and military operations.
 You can learn more here.

 In the meantime, it pays to be cautious and delete as much of your online history as possible.
 Of course, you can delete all your social media accounts, replace your cell phone with a good old-fashioned rotary model, and never use the internet again.
 Moderation is the best approach, as usual.
 That and a good dose of caution.